Tax Guide for Liquor Store Operators and Owners

 Prepaid Mobile Telephony Services (MTS)

-Sellers of prepaid mobile telephony services (MTS), such as prepaid minutes and airtime, have certain surcharge and local charge collection requirements.
+Sellers of prepaid MTS, such as prepaid minutes and airtime, have certain surcharge and local charge collection requirements.

-The 911 Surcharge and local charges (if local charges apply) generally applies to amounts charged for:
+The 911 surcharge, 988 surcharge, and local charges (if local charges apply) generally apply to amounts charged for:

 - Prepaid wireless airtime cards